In this article I’ll be looking at how to practice Bhakti yoga meditation properly, and I’ll share some great Bhakti

 What to meditate on when practicing Bhakti meditation

 When you do Bhakti meditation you are aiming to become one with an object, person or God.

 The subject of your bhakti meditation practice should reflect the trait you wish to develop in yourself.

 If, for instance, you would like to develop your sense of compassion, you might like to meditate on Ghandi or Buddha.
-If you wish to be more in touch with your body you might mediate on an athlete.
+For freedom, meditate on water.